Carlos Monzón: Retirement

 Monzón retired after the second Valdez fight defense.
 His record stood at 87 wins, only three losses, nine draws and one no contest.
 Of his wins, 59 came by knockout.
 All three of his losses were on points, early in his career, and were all avenged.
 In 2003, he was named by the Ring Magazine as one of the 100 greatest punchers of all time.
-As of May 2023, BoxRec ranks Monzon as the fifth greatest fighter of all time, pound for pound.

 Always known for his overhand right, following Monzón's victory over Mantequilla Nápoles, Angelo Dundee said: "Monzón is the complete fighter.
 He can box, he can hit, he can think, and he is game all the way."

 Before retirement, in 1974, he starred in La Mary, a hit movie directed by Daniel Tinayre.
 After retirement, he participated as an actor in a couple of Argentine movies, which were not very successful, and TV shows.

 A monument to him stands in Santa Fe, Argentina.

+Boxing style

+Monzón's style made effective use of his six-foot height and 76-inch reach.
+Boxing historian Mike Casey describes Monzón as being as "downright ordinary when viewed through a strictly technical eye," but that he possessed a "deceptive destructiveness" that allowed him to win out over technically superior foes.
+Monzón would use a stiff, punishing left jab to set up a variety of fast right hands that hit at unorthodox angles.
+Unusual for a fighter of his height, Monzón liked to throw punches from a squatting position, seen in his first fight against Nino Benvenuti.
+Monzón was an effective finisher, finishing 10 of his 15 title fights with an overall KO percentage of 67.82%.
+Opponents often rushed forward as a way of countering Monzón's height and reach, but Monzón was skilled at inflicting punishment when moving backwards.